QuantEcon/lecture-python-programming.myst/lectures/numpy.md

 print(result)
 ```

-Broadcasting is actually efficient since we do not need to write `for` loops to implement element-wise operations in this case.
+Broadcasting is actually efficient since we do not need to write `for` loops to implement element-wise operations when shapes do not agree.

 In some cases, both operants will be expanded.